A Low-Glycemic Foods List for Sugar Management

 ❓ FAQ: Senior Diabetes Nutrition (The Long-Tail Strategy)

-Q: Does cooking method change the Glycemic Index?
+Q: Does the cooking method change the glycemic index?

 A: Yes.
 In my experience, a boiled potato has a lower impact on my glucose meter than mashed or baked potatoes.
 The more you "process" the food (even by mashing it), the faster your body absorbs the sugar.